 FACTS AND FALLACIES ABOUT GEOTHERMAL AC AND HEAT IN TEXAS:

 VERTICAL LOOPS: (The more the better: FALSE) Vertical loops are the most popular in Texas and for good reason.
 You can get lots of ground contact in a 250 or 300’ vertical well, in a small amount of surface area.
 Drilling down to 300’ in most of Texas is easy, and therefore, less expensive.
 On the other hand, it still costs foot by foot, and some contractors will want to sell you extra wells to 1) make more money and 2) protect their calculations.
 Problem is, excessive loops size generates installation costs that will not be offset by energy savings.
 A careful designer will review drilling records of nearby wells ( available on State records) and determine the underground soil conditions, which determine the correct and necessary loop lengths.
 Rule of thumb in the Houston area, if you drill into areas that reach water table 60-100’ deep, 250’ of loop bore per ton works well.
 If area is “dry” to 120’ deep, 300’ per ton bores per ton are probably necessary.
 Better yet, design for a maximum loop temperature of 100 degrees, which does mean that for a few days or a week your system will operate at a lowered efficiency, but not enough to justify the cost of a loop that will maximize at 95 degrees.
+Truth is, a system designed to maximize at 100 degrees rarely breaks 95 anyway, because of the built in safety margin in the design software.
 Its all about saving money.

 HORIZONTAL LOOPS: (They don’t work in Texas: FALSE) Horizontal loops, in most areas work well, if properly sized and installed.
 I install them.
 I know.
 My favorite is a 4 pipe system 5’ to bottom for two pipes, and then two more at 3’ deep.
 Why?
 I’ve worked it all ways and this works the best in Texas.
 If soil is moist it takes about 220-250’ of trench per ton.
 If dry soil closer to 300’/ton.
 Trenches can be 20’ apart.
 Why horizontal?
 Install cost is about 60% of vertical bores.
 How much land does it take?
 1/2 acre of clear field can carry 4 tons.
 Just food for thought.